chrisnoonan98675/site/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

 **Note:** If you change the satellite configuration, you must restart the satellite process.
 You do not have to restart XL Deploy.

+As of XL Deploy version 7.2.0, XL Satellite does not require a restart after communication failure.
+The `satellite.conf` file is divided into two sections: for configuring the `akka` communication system and for configuring the `akka` task system.
+If a communication failure occurs between the satellite and the XL Deploy server, the `akka` task system continues to function and only the `akka` communication system will require a restart.

+If you added configuration options in `satellite.conf` under the `akka` key and you upgrade to XL Deploy version 7.2.0, the satellite will not start.
+The satellite log will show an error and you will have to move the configuration options to `satellite.communication.akka` or `satellite.tasks.akka`.

 ### Configure the command handling channel

 The `satellite.hostname` property in the `SATELLITE_HOME/conf/satellite.conf` file defines the command handling channel.
 If it is blank, the satellite will bind to the first host name that is resolved.